jaycloudsec/cloud-security-labs/Azure-SOC-Lab/02-Detection-Engineering-Lab/README.md

 | sort by TimeGenerated desc
 ```

-This verified that telemetry from the virtual machine was successfully reaching Microsoft Sentinel.
+This confirmed that **security telemetry from the VM was successfully ingested**.

 ---

-### Detection Rule Configuration Was Verified
+## Detection Rule Configuration Verified

-The following rule configuration settings were validated:
+The analytics rule configuration was reviewed and validated:

 * Rule Status: Enabled
-* Query Schedule: 5 minutes
+* Query Frequency: 5 minutes
 * Lookup Window: 5 minutes
 * Incident Creation: Enabled
 * Alert Threshold: Results greater than 0

-The rule logic returned expected results when tested manually.
+Despite these settings, the rule did not generate alerts during the testing window.

 ---

+## Possible Causes

-### Possible Causes for Missing Alerts
+Possible explanations for the missing alerts include:

-Several factors may explain why alerts were not generated during testing:

-1. **Low telemetry volume** in a single VM lab environment.
+* Low telemetry volume in a single-VM lab environment
-2. **Scheduled analytics rules execute periodically**, not immediately.
-3. Event timing may not have aligned with the rule's query window.
-4. Microsoft Sentinel may delay rule run visibility in the **Rule Runs preview panel**.

-This behavior is not uncommon when testing SIEM rules in small environments with limited event volume.
+* Scheduled rules executing outside the event generation window
+* Backend processing delays within Microsoft Sentinel
+* Incident management functionality migrating to the Microsoft Defender portal

 ---

-## Key Skills Demonstrated
+# Key Skills Demonstrated

-This lab demonstrates practical **Detection Engineering** concepts used by SOC teams.

-Skills practiced include:
+* Detection Engineering

-* Writing detection logic using KQL
+* KQL Query Development
-* Creating custom analytics rules in Microsoft Sentinel
-* Simulating attacker authentication attempts
-* Validating security telemetry in a SIEM
+* SIEM Rule Creation
+* Authentication Log Analysis
+* Security Telemetry Validation
-* Troubleshooting detection rule behavior
+* Troubleshooting SIEM Detections

 ---

-## Conclusion
+# Conclusion

-This lab demonstrates the workflow used by SOC analysts to design and test detection rules in a SIEM environment.
+This lab demonstrates the workflow used by SOC analysts to design and test detection rules in a SIEM platform.

 Although alerts were not triggered during the testing window, the lab successfully demonstrated:

-* Detection rule creation
+* Custom detection rule creation
+* Failed login simulation
-* Security log analysis
+* Security event log analysis
-* Threat simulation
-* SIEM troubleshooting
+* SIEM troubleshooting and validation

-These activities represent the foundational processes used when developing and validating detection logic in real-world security operations environments.
+These activities represent real-world processes used when building and validating detection logic in security operations environments.